 SCIT permits and encourages "academic freedom", or the right to discuss and hold non-standard or traditional viewpoints, allowing the school, teachers, and student's latitude.
 Academic freedoms are viewed as additions, and may supplement the curriculum, but must not replace it.
 Faculty has the freedom to take viewpoints that may conflict with the school, its administration and the world in general.
 A faculty member can articulate or even advocate controversial positions or concepts without any fear of reprisal from anyone associated with the school.
 The faculty is not allowed to participate in any conduct that would violate the laws of the land or that violate any individual's right to his or her own personal freedoms.
 Standards of decency and respect must be maintained and observed at all times.

 COMPARABLE PROGRAM INFORMATION

 Comparable program information related to tuition, fees, and program length is available from:

-The Accrediting Commission of Career Schools and Colleges 2101 Wilson Boulevard, Suite 302 Arlington, Virginia, 22201 Website: www.accsc.org outlined in the syllabi for each course.
-SCIT uses a traditional A-F (4.0 - 0.0) grading system.
+The Accrediting Commission of Career Schools and Colleges 2101 Wilson Boulevard, Suite 302 Arlington, Virginia, 22201 Website: www.accsc.org

 GRADING SYSTEM